REQUIREMENTS AND CAMPUS GUIDE

 What are academics at WashU like?

-WashU consists of 5 divisions: Arts and Sciences (63% of students) Architecture (2% of students), Art (4% of students), Business (12% of students), and Engineering (McKelvey School of Engineering).
+WashU consists of 4 divisions: Arts and Sciences (College of Arts and Sciences), Design & Visual Arts (Sam Fox School), Business (Olin Business School), and Engineering (McKelvey School of Engineering).
 Prospective students are asked to select an academic division on their application for admission.
 Based on the division you select, you then select a primary academic interest on your application, but you don’t need to formally declare your major until your second year on campus.
 Across the divisions, there are 90+ fields of study and 1500+ courses which offer students so many learning opportunities.
 WashU has an overall student to faculty ratio of 7:1.
-And with 24 Nobel laureates, the faculty at WashU are some of the most prestigious people in the country.
+And with 25 Nobel Laureates, the faculty at WashU are some of the most prestigious people in the country.

-Every year, WashU students have the opportunity to participate in 3000 active research programs, and students can begin research as early as freshman year.
-In addition to all that WashU has to offer for students on campus in St. Louis, students can participate in over 120 study abroad programs around the world, and 3 in 4 students pursue multiple degrees/majors.
+Every year, WashU students have the opportunity to participate in 3,000 active research programs, and students can begin research as early as freshman year.
+In addition to all that WashU has to offer for students on campus in St. Louis, 1 in 3 students participate in study abroad programs around the world, and 3 in 4 students pursue multiple degrees/majors.